 Duties and responsibilities:

-- With technical support from Lead Engineer, ensure quality and timely implementation of PIN’s Shelter/NFI programming in Northeast Syria;
+- Ensure quality and timely implementation of PIN’s Shelter/NFI programming in Northeast Syria;

 - Develop implementation plans that will set out future activities and track progress to date on outputs and activities;